 Dr. Sheldon, a graduate of the University of Kansas School of Medicine, was Fellow in Internal Medicine at the Mayo Clinic, Resident in Surgery at the University of California-San Francisco, and Fellow in Surgical Biology at Harvard Medical School.
 He was Professor of Surgery and Chief of the Trauma Service at the University of California-San Francisco prior to becoming the Zack D. Owens Professor and Chairman (1984-2001) of the Department of Surgery at the University of North Carolina-Chapel Hill.

-Dr. Sheldon is one of fewer than twenty surgeons in the past 100 years to be president of all of the major surgical organizations, including President of the American College of Surgeons, President of the American Surgical Association, President of the American Association for the Surgery of Trauma, and Chair of the American Board of Surgery.
+Dr. Sheldon was one of fewer than twenty surgeons in the past 100 years to be president of all of the major surgical organizations, including President of the American College of Surgeons, President of the American Surgical Association, President of the American Association for the Surgery of Trauma, and Chair of the American Board of Surgery.
 He is the first non-Dean surgeon, to be Chairman of the Association of American Medical Colleges since 1879.
-He is a member of the Institute of Medicine of the National Academy of Science.
+He was a member of the Institute of Medicine of the National Academy of Science.
 He was a Charter Member of the Council on Graduate Medical Education (COGME) when it was founded in 1985 under the Department of Health and Human Services.
 Dr. Sheldon holds Honorary Fellowships in the Royal College of Surgeons of Edinburgh, the Royal College of Surgeons of England, the Association of Surgeons of Great Britain and Ireland, the European Surgical Association, the British Columbia Surgical Association, and the Colombian Surgical Association.
-He is an Honorary Fellow of the Society of Black Academic Surgeons.
-He currently holds the position of Editor-in-Chief of e-FACS.org, the new web portal of the American College of Surgeons.
+He was an Honorary Fellow of the Society of Black Academic Surgeons.
+He also held the position of Editor-in-Chief of e-FACS.org, the new web portal of the American College of Surgeons.